 What are game drives?

 A game drive is where the magic happens and your addiction to safaris will begin to take hold.
-Around every turn could be a pride of lions, a pack of wild dogs, a herd of elephants or a leopard in a tree.
+Around every turn could be a pride of lions, a pack of wild dogs, a herd of elephants, or a leopard in a tree.
 It is where you will come face to face with wildlife you have only seen in documentaries and where you will make memories that will last a lifetime.

 How do game drives work?

-At each camp, you are assigned a highly trained guide as well as a safari vehicle which is designed so everyone has a window seat with plenty of room.
+At each camp, you are assigned a highly trained guide as well as a safari vehicle that is designed so everyone has a window seat with plenty of room.
 Private vehicles can also be arranged upon request.

-The wildlife is accustomed to seeing safari vehicles and are unaffected by your presence.
+The wildlife is accustomed to seeing safari vehicles and is unaffected by your presence.
 As long as you stay within the vehicle and follow the instructions of your driver/guide, you can view the wildlife in very close proximity.

 During your morning game drives, you will stop at a beautiful spot to enjoy a coffee.
 During your late afternoon game drives, you will stop just before sunset at another beautiful location and witness the magnificent African sunset – a safari tradition known as the ‘Sundowner’.